Skip to main content

 • Generally, a flat personal income tax (PIT) rate of 10% is applicable.

-• Exceptions for specific cases: dividends, capital gains, income from property transfers, and gambling activities.
+• Exceptions apply to certain categories such as dividends, capital gains, income from property transfers, and gambling activities.

-• Rates for these exceptions may vary based on income levels.
+• Rates for these exceptions may vary based on the income category and current fiscal rules.

 Local Income Taxes